BRC Website Home

 After obtaining this information, the new owners decided to drop the name Punch Hull, and revert to her original name Firefly.

-Several fatigue cracks have been found in the cast iron saddle that holds the front of the boiler and also act as the front frame stretcher.
+Several fatigue cracks were found in the cast iron saddle that holds the front of the boiler and also act as the front frame stretcher.
 These cracks, although they had been plated to hold the casting together, run right through the casting, leaving the front end held together by the boiler and the buffer beam.
 The front buffer beam was removed, the rear having been removed some years ago, and a welder engaged to repair the saddle.
 At the same time, an additional stretcher was welded in place under the footplate, to try and relieve some of the stress.

 |Builder :-||Andrew Barclay||Date Built :-||1896||Works No. :-||776|